4. Contract Conditions

 Neither is it normal for the sale to be subject to obtaining full planning consent, as a planning application is likely to take some time to prepare and a planning consent, once obtained, can be later quashed if it breaches planning regulations.

-Accordingly, where planning is an issue, it is normal for the sale to be conditional on obtaining an 'in principle' planning certificate called a certificat d’urbanisme, which you can read more about in our pages on the Planning System.
+Accordingly, where planning is an issue, it is normal for the sale to be conditional on obtaining an 'in principal' planning certificate called a certificat d’urbanisme, which you can read more about in our pages on the Planning System.

 A new plot of land for construction of one or more dwellings requires a development permit, either a certificate d'urbanisme or a permis d'aménager.
 The former is normally sufficient for a plot for an individual house, but it will depend on the circumstances of the development e.g. infrastructure requirements, protected area.